emretto/benchmark-hadoop-on-paas/README.md

 1. Installing a single-node Hadoop in a virtual environment (ubuntu18.04 on VirtualBox)
 2. Building and running HiBench

-We constructed the benchmarks in two use cases which are executed on all three managed Hadoop services (GCP Dataproc, Azure HDInsight, and Alibaba Cloud e-MapReduce)
+We constructed the study in two use cases which are executed on all three managed Hadoop services (GCP Dataproc, Azure HDInsight, and Alibaba Cloud e-MapReduce)

 **USE CASE 1**
-For HiBench data scales Huge and Gigantic:
+The following benchmarks are applied for HiBench's default data scales Huge and Gigantic:
 Micro - _Sort, Terasort, Wordcount, Dfsioe_
 SQL - _Scan, Join, Aggregation_
 ML - _Bayes, Kmeans_